Robert F. Simon: Westerns

-From 1956 to 1970, Simon appeared in Broken Arrow, Disneyland, Dick Powell's Zane Grey Theater, Laramie, Black Saddle, Law of the Plainsman, Johnny Ringo, Cheyenne, and The Dakotas, Wichita Town, The Man From Blackhawk, The Texan, Tombstone Territory, Tate, and Shotgun Slade, Stagecoach West, Bat Masterson, Lawman, Klondike, and Frontier Circus, Have Gun - Will Travel, Wagon Train, The Legend of Jesse James, The Road West, Gunsmoke ("Cheap Labor"-S2E32, "Potato Road"-S3E5, “Father’s Love” - S9E24 & "The Mission" - S12E4), Laredo, The Virginian, Bonanza, and The Guns of Will Sonnett.
+From 1956 to 1970, Simon appeared in Broken Arrow, Disneyland, Dick Powell's Zane Grey Theatre, Laramie, Black Saddle, Law of the Plainsman, Johnny Ringo, Cheyenne, and The Dakotas, Wichita Town, The Man from Blackhawk, The Texan, Tombstone Territory, Tate, and Shotgun Slade, Stagecoach West, Bat Masterson, Lawman, Klondike, and Frontier Circus, Have Gun – Will Travel, Wagon Train, The Legend of Jesse James, The Road West, Gunsmoke ("Cheap Labor"-S2E32, "Potato Road"-S3E5, “Father’s Love” - S9E24 & "The Mission" - S12E4), Laredo, The Virginian, Bonanza, and The Guns of Will Sonnett.
 He portrayed Sheriff Morgan on Elfego Baca and General Alfred Terry on Custer.

 In 1962, Simon played Mackie in the episode "House of the Hunter" on CBS's Rawhide.
 The same year he also portrayed Handy Strong in the feature film The Man Who Shot Liberty Valance.

 Drama

 Simon portrayed Dave Tobak on Saints and Sinners.
 He also appeared in such programs as Crusader, Route 66, Dante, The DuPont Show with June Allyson, Johnny Midnight, Straightaway, The Roaring 20s, Sea Hunt and State Trooper.
 In 1961 and 1962, he guest starred on episodes of Ripcord, The Dick Powell Show, The Lloyd Bridges Show, Cain's Hundred and Sam Benedict.
 In the controversial 1962 episode "The Benefactor" of the legal drama The Defenders, Simon played an unrepentant abortion care provider who uses his trial to argue for a change in the law.
 In 1966, he played Nazi officer Colonel Beckman in The Rat Patrol episode "The Exhibit A Raid".

 Simon guest-starred three times on Perry Mason, including the role of murderer Edward Bannister in the 1958 episode, "The Case of the Desperate Daughter."
 Simon appeared as Harvey, friend of the main character Paul Driscoll in the 1963 The Twilight Zone episode "No Time Like the Past".
 In 1965, he appeared in episodes of Slattery's People, Voyage to the Bottom of the Sea, and Dr. Kildare.

 During the 1960s, Simon performed as well in dramatic roles in several films, such as The Spiral Road (1962), Captain Newman, M.D.
 (1963), and Fate Is the Hunter (1964).
 In 1966, he starred too as Mr. Rellik in the Highway Safety Films' production The Third Killer.
 His role was that of a "Death" salesman charged with three accounts, including traffic fatalities.